solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 I have now built my first .NET Core Global Tool!

-A .NET Core Global Tool is special NuGet package that contains a console application that is installed globally on your machine and is installed in a default directory that is added to the PATH environment variable.
+A .NET Core Global Tool is special NuGet package that contains a console application that is installed globally on your machine.

+It is installed in a default directory that is added to the PATH environment variable.

-You can invoke the tool from any directory on the machine without specifying its location.
+This means you can invoke the tool from any directory on the machine without specifying its location.

 **The Application** 🌱